anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

 _______
 # bundle

-The `bundle` hash defines what constitutes a bundle, i.e where files are located, which ones are converted etc. Consider a `bundle` as the 'source' to the `build` process that follows.
+The `bundle` hash defines what constitutes a bundle, i.e where files are located, which ones are converted etc. Consider a `bundle` as the 'source' or the 'package' that is then processed or build, based on the `build` part of the config.

     bundle: